Skip to main content

 Round four got off to a fantastic start last night!
 There were a couple of very close polls, the most nail biting being poll four.
 Motörhead and Toyah battled it out for second place from the outset.
 There was 0.2% between them in the finish.

 Over in poll three there were a lot of disappointed Madness fans as 'The Return of the Los Palmas 7' was overtaken by OMD's 'Souvenir'.
-I hope this awesome little comic shared by Russell will soften the blow.
+I hope this awesome little comic shared by Russell Cox will soften the blow.
 It was issued with the 12" version of Los Palmas.
 Strawberry Switchblade Fan Site added the disc included an alternate take of 'My Girl' that wasn't available anywhere else.
 What a piece of treasure!

 The clear winners of the night were The Jam, Go-Gos, Psychedelic Furs and Kraftwerk.